plone/archetypes.schemaextender/archetypes/schemaextender/README.txt

     >>> browser.getControl('Page').click()
     >>> browser.getControl('Add').click()

 Now we are on the edit page.
-Let's find and set some values.
+Let's find and set some values, as well as verify that our changed widget took effect.

+    >>> 'Description' in browser.contents
+    False
+    >>> 'Blurb' in browser.contents
+    True

     >>> browser.getControl('Title').value = "Test doc"
     >>> browser.getControl('Tags').value